Welcome to the Year 5 page

 Dear Parents and carers,

-Please make sure your child has a named water bottle which they bring to school each day - they must only have water in the bottle which they use in the classroom (squash and fruit juice can be brought in for lunchtimes but cannot be drunk in the classroom as they are very sticky if spilt).
+Please bring them in!
+Children must only have water in the bottle which they use in the classroom (squash and fruit juice can be brought in for lunchtimes but cannot be drunk in the classroom as they are very sticky if spilt).
+Children are asked to place their bottle on the floor or the sink - bottles falling off tables are very distracting.

 Please make sure your child's jumpers and/or cardigans are named so we can easily return them if they get left around the school or in the playground.

 PE will be on Monday and Wednesday.
-On those days appropriate PE kit should be worn, including appropriate footwear. (eg trainers with shorts and t shirt and when the weather gets colder a sweatshirt and tracksuit bottoms/leggings.
-Please no jeans, crop tops) We are very lucky to have Sussex Cricket coming to coach the children for the next 4 Wednesdays, starting this week!
+On those days appropriate PE kit should be worn, including appropriate footwear, e.g. trainers with shorts and t shirt, and when the weather gets colder a sweatshirt and tracksuit bottoms/leggings.
+Please no jeans or crop tops.

 Every Friday we will post an overview of the week on Seesaw so you know what your child has been learning and have some specific questions to ask them.
 This is a speaking homework which we hope helps you to know a bit about what goes on in school and helps children to consolidate their understanding.

-We will be attaching a list of spellings for children to learn each week.
+We will be attaching a list of spellings for children to learn at the end of each spelling objective.
 Initially these will be common exception words from year 1 and 2, and statutory spellings from year 3 and 4 (we know this may seem strange but these words are frequently used and also frequently misspelt, even in year 5 and 6!).
-We will have a spelling test the following Friday and throughout the week we will help the children identify the words they need to learn and also strategies they can use to effectively remember them.
+We will have a spelling test the following Monday and throughout the week we will help the children identify the words they need to learn and also strategies they can use to effectively remember them.
 Please support your child with learning their spellings.

 All children should be reading regularly throughout the week.
 As your child gets more fluent and independent they may want to read alone, in their head, this is fine.
 However we ask parents/carers to check their child is understanding the story by asking them questions and also encouraging children to check the meaning of words/plots if they are unsure.
 All children will be give a reading record sheet this week.
 Once full, it can be brought back to school and exchanged for 2 tokens and a new record sheet.
 (We will also add a copy to Seesaw in case your child forgets to collect a new one).